heptarch/heptarch.github.io/drafts/cone.md

 ## VI. <a href="#toc">Poison</a><a id="sec-6" name="sec-6"></a>

 The Pyramid: a slate-blue frustrum, towering decametres grimly over the Leix Chaos, the smear of Agenor Linea visible to the south, a jungle of stellae crowding the entrance.
 Clipper II picked it up on the last flyby; gravimetry confirms it extends miles below, laser spectroscopy that it's made of molybdenum, a metal only made in supernovae.
+Xenos on the wire are split between tomb, nuclear dump and data repository...
 Your classic black monolith scenario.

 ## List